What is 3.71756 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 371756 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 371756 are: 1 2 4 7 11 14 17 22 28 34 44 68 71 77 119 142 154 187 238 284 308 374 476 497 748 781 994 1207 1309 1562 1988 2414 2618 3124 4828 5236 5467 8449 10934 13277 16898 21868 26554 33796 53108 92939 185878 371756